M-F-Tushar/LeetCode-Problem-Solving/01 - Two Sum/README.md

     seen[item] = information
 ```

-Use this pattern when the problem involves:
+Use this pattern when a problem involves:

-- complements,
+- complements
-- pairs,
+- pairs
-- duplicates,
+- duplicates
-- frequencies,
+- frequencies
-- previously seen values.
+- previously seen values

 ---